+We invite submissions of student writing, of any type or length, from any Writing 101 course.
 Please note that potential authors may submit group-authored work.
 Please list all authors on the submission form, but delegate one author to submit the piece.
 That author should include his or her address and phone number as instructed below.

-Each student is able to submit one essay or project, so be sure to select your best work.
+*PLEASE NOTE: Each student is able to submit one essay or project, so be sure to select your best work.

 Instructions for Submission

 - Submit your project in Microsoft Word (*.doc or *.docx), Adobe PDF (*.pdf), or PowerPoint (*.ppt or *.pptx), or by providing a url link for a web-based project (i.e. Prezi).
-The deadline to apply for the next issue is Friday, May 5, 2017.

 - Use the following format for naming your file (your first name, your last name, then your instructor’s last name), if applicable: firstname.lastname.instructor.doc (or docx, pdf, ppt, or pptx)

 - Be ready to provide information such as the citation style followed in your essay, your Writing 101 instructor's name, the name of the course, address, summer contact info, etc.

 - Only images that are public domain or free stock images will be considered for publication.
 Be sure you can provide information about the photo credits for any images or other media used in your essay.
 Please contact the Editor, Sheryl Welte Emch, if you have questions.